mandereh/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 5-print_comb2.py -> Write a program that prints numbers from 0 to 99.
 6-print_comb3.py -> Write a program that prints all possible different combinations of two digits.
 7-islower.py -> Write a function that checks for lowercase character.
+8-uppercase.py -> Write a function that prints a string in uppercase followed by a new line.